Q: What do the car seat group categories mean?

 Q: What is the difference between ECE R44/04 and i-Size (ECE R129/00)?

-A: ECE R44/04 is the current car seat testing regulation for Europe. i-Size is the new standard that was ratified in July 2013. i-Size will run parallel to R44/04 until 2018, and has several significant differences from R44/04 regulations:
+A: ECE R44/04 is the current car seat testing regulation for Europe. i-Size is the new standard that was ratified in July 2013. i-Size is currently running parallel to R44/04, and has several significant differences from R44/04 regulations:

 To learn more about i-Size, visit www.askforisize.com